 After several weeks of doing this trampolining thing, the kid is again tested for their motor proficiency and limbs strength.

-Results expected after a trampoline therapy program
+Results expected after a trampoline therapy program for autism

 Results from experiments that have been done show that kids really enjoyed the trampoline therapy sessions.
 They also gained strength in their lower limbs and were able to do high jumps without an initial run-up.
 Their fine motor skills also greatly improved.
 There was more emergence of language as kids got excited and making exclamations here and there as they enjoyed the rebounds on the trampoline.